ahza64/snipits/email/docs/create_mail.js.md

 /**
  *
  */
-function *generateEmail(to, from, template, values, subject, text,.md, replyTo, send) {
+function *generateEmail(to, from, template, values, subject, text, html, replyTo, send) {
   var message = {};

   message.to = to;